How to Emulate Touch Events in Chrome for Web Development

 }, false);

-Hold your click, and drag it around the window, this code will generate the cursor position.
-You can go to the demo page to see it in action.
+Hold your mouse click and drag it around the window – this code will display the cursor’s position.
+You can visit the demo page to see this in action.

-In addition, you can also test it with SwipeJS – a mobile optimized and swipeable image slider.
-Hold you click and drag it to the right and left on the Slider demo, the slide should follow your mouse cursor position.
+Additionally, you can test this with SwipeJS – a mobile-optimized and swipeable image slider.
+Hold your mouse click and drag left or right on the Slider demo, and the slide should follow your cursor’s movement.

 Conclusion

-When it comes to tool for web development, Google Chrome, in my opinion, is several steps ahead from other browsers.
-It is packed with tools for modern development such as Touch Emulation – although the implementation is limited to 1-finger gestures, not 2 or more gestures (yet).
+When it comes to tools for web development, Google Chrome is, in my opinion, several steps ahead of other browsers.
+It’s packed with features for modern development, such as Touch Emulation.
+However, note that the implementation is currently limited to single-finger gestures, and multi-finger gestures are not supported yet.

-Please also note that the Touch emulation will be discarded when the Developer Tool is closed.
+Please also note that Touch emulation will be disabled when the Developer Tools are closed.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail